Corporate & University Relations Group

 in Engineering/Computer Science (TUEE)

-The long-awaited option for a viable comprehensive model to begin Transforming Undergraduate Education in Engineering (TUEE) at major large universities is now here.
-It is anticipated that two, possibly up to four, major, large universities will be selected in early June, to begin preparing for full implementation of two scalable/sustainable regional pilots throughout the 2025-26 academic year.
-Two regional California pilots are in the process of being established in the SF Bay Area and the Greater Los Angeles Area.
+The long-awaited option for a viable comprehensive model to begin Transforming Undergraduate Education in Engineering (TUEE) is now here, including at large universities.
+It is anticipated that up to six, major, large universities will be selected by mid-August 2024, to begin preparing for full implementation of three regional comprehensive pilots throughout the 2025-2026 academic year.
+Regional pilots are in the process of being established in the Pacific Southwest (AZ, CA, NV) the Gulf Southwest (LA, TX, NM) and Rocky Mountain (CO, UT, WY) Regions.
 The model is designed to enable regional Collaboratories to be established across the nation within a few years.
-It seems unlikely for another comprehensive model to be forthcoming in the foreseeable future at major, large universities.
+It seems unlikely for another comprehensive transformation model to be forthcoming in the foreseeable future, especially, at major large universities.

 Please direct any inquiries and comments to Paul Jones.
-I am especially interested in responses from 1) Deans of Engineering/Computer Science and Associate Deans from Universities in California, 2) CTOs and Vice Presidents of major companies with headquarters and/or major operations in California.
+Currently, I am especially interested in responses from 1) Deans (and direct reports) of Engineering/Computer Science from Universities in the Western, Mountain, and Southwestern states, 2) CTOs and Vice Presidents (and direct reports) of major companies with headquarters and/or major operations in those same states.

 Paul M. Jones